 5. Oil Pulling

-Teeth are known to be porous and like a sponge, contain passages that pushes nutrients to the surface of the enamel.
-Note that this only occurs if the good nutrition is present in the body, if not, it can provide the opposite affect and pull in toxins into the teeth.
+Teeth are known to be porous and like a sponge, contain passages that push nutrients to the surface of the enamel.
+Note that this only occurs if good nutrition is present in the body if not, it can provide the opposite effect and pull in toxins into the teeth.
 Coconut oil has the ability to cut right through the plaque and provide teeth anti-bacterial properties.
 By “oil pulling” – swishing the coconut oil in the mouth – it can help reverse the flow of toxins and pull bacteria out of the teeth.
-This will lead to strengthening the teeth and healing cavities overtime.
+This will lead to strengthening the teeth and healing cavities over time.

 4. Eat Nutrient Rich Foods and Drink Raw Dairy

-Having a healthy diet contributes to helping reduce cavities and aid in healing them.
-Eating food that contains vitamin K2, vitamin D3, calcium, phosphorus, magnesium, and fat-soluble vitamins are a good way to keep teeth strength and healthy.
+Having a healthy diet contributes to help reduce cavities and aid in healing them.
+Eating food that contains vitamin K2, vitamin D3, calcium, phosphorus, magnesium, and fat-soluble vitamins are a good way to keep teeth strong and healthy.

 It is also recommended that consuming raw dairy products can aid in healing cavities overtime.
 Various studies show processed dairy has NO or very little benefits.
 I personally believe milk is for calf and not for human consumption.

 Found in grains, seeds, beans, and nuts, phytic acid when can consumed can damage oral health over time.
 It blocks minerals necessary to maintain healthy teeth.
 The acid itself creates an opposite effect by leaching minerals out of your bones and teeth.
 By avoiding high consumptions of any food containing phytic acid, can lead to cavities healing and keep teeth strong overtime.